Camden girl shatters track record at nationals

 CAMDEN, N.J.
-(WPVI) --A young Camden woman is coming off a remarkable performance at the National Junior Olympic Track and Field Championships this weekend.
+(WPVI) --A young runner in Camden is coming off a remarkable performance at the National Junior Olympic Track and Field Championships this weekend.

 Sianni Wynn is only 10 and already shattering records.